loxavia/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_video.rst

         .. note:: Learners who download and play the video in the mobile app see the entire video file.
-Only videos that play in a browser start at the entered start time.
+Only videos that play in a browser start playing at the specified start time.

     * - **Video Stop Time**
       - The time you want the video to stop if you do not want the entire video